 - Drivers with a prior ALS suspension within five years

 - Drivers whose DUI arrest involved an accident with death or serious injury

 - Drivers who have not applied for the permit with DDS within 30 days of being served the notice of suspension

-- CDL drivers – but could have IID if license downgraded to non-commercial driving privileges for the duration of the suspension period
+- CDL drivers – but you could have an IID if you downgraded your license to non-commercial driving privileges for the duration of the suspension period

 - Get IID installed in the vehicle and apply for a permit within 30 days of 1205 issuance (usually issued at the time of arrest)

 - Department of Driver Services approved locations can be found on the DDS website at this link

 - Driver must have the interlock device installed before applying for the IID permit

 - Driver must apply in person at any DDS office within 30 days of the 1205 serve date and must waive the right to an ALS OSAH hearing